Manchester derby 2016: Transforming City and the city

 As well as the physical building blocks, City officials believe coach Pep Guardiola is the final piece in a complex puzzle.

 "I have no doubt about his positive impact," City's chief operating officer Omar Berrada tells CNN.
-"We've already expanded the stadium and we think [Guardiola] will bring the potential for continued expansion."
+"We've already expanded the stadium and we think (Guardiola) will bring the potential for continued expansion."

-"Pep delivers a culture of success and style of play that will be developed across everything that we're doing here," says Berrada.
-"I'm sure that will have long-lasting effects"
+"Pep delivers a culture of success and style of play that will be developed across everything that we're doing here," Berrada says.
+"I'm sure that will have long-lasting effects."

 Berrada branded Guardiola "the best in the world" within days of his arrival in a reference to the success he brought to his former clubs, Bayern Munich and Barcelona.

-Guardiola's reputation is also helping lure the world's finest players to Manchester as the club bids to win its third title in six seasons.
+The Spanish coach's reputation is also helping lure the world's finest players to Manchester as the club bids to win its third Premier League title in six seasons.

 Gundogan

-Guardiola's first foray into the market was for Dortmund midfielder, Ilkay Gundogan -- a distinguished German international.
+Guardiola's first foray into the market was for Borussia Dortmund midfielder Ilkay Gundogan -- a distinguished Germany international.

 "To have this possibility is amazing for me," Gundogan tells CNN.
 "We have the best manager in the world, and day-by-day I recognize I have made the right decision."